 What’s a Momma to do when she can’t get a response?
 When she wants so desperately to make her child feel loved (an less afraid) and is desperate to connect on a deeper level.
 What can a Momma do that’s deep, personal and intimate?
 Something that could never be forgotten?

-Other than talking to him and wiping his forehead and holding his hand and the many little things that show care.
+Something more than talking to him, wiping his forehead and holding his hand and the many little things that show care.
 Those things any nurse or professional can do.
-Anyone could carry out those things.
+In fact, anyone could carry out those things.

 Every day I would greet him that way…every night I would say goodbye the same.
 All throughout the day I would kiss him there…just so he would not forget.

 I remember now that I used to do that when he would stand right in front of me.
 While he wrapped his big arms around me for a bear hug, I was only a little more than chest high to him.
 I always kissed his heart right through his chest then, too.

 I guess I thought that my kisses had magical powers.

 After so many days of him lying in a coma, I would encourage other family members to do the same.
 I could see that so many loved him in so many different ways.
 Love is such a complicated thing.
 It shows up so uniquely and displays many different emotions.
 I don’t believe any two people show love the exact same way.

 But the thing about love is…the thing about real love…is that it’s a magnet.
 Real love doesn’t repel.
 It Compels, and draws near.